cmu-sei/juneberry/docs/tutorial.md

     * 📝**output.json:** The training data organized by type for all epochs in json format.
     * 🖼️**output.png:** An image showcasing the training and validation loss & accuracy of the most recent run.

-dryrun mode offers an opportunity to observe what actions the training script would perform without actually performing the training.
+"dryrun" mode offers an opportunity to observe what actions the training script would perform without actually performing the training.
 You can initiate dryrun mode by adding the `--dryrun` argument to the training command.
 In dryrun mode, Juneberry logs messages about the actions it would have taken using a `<<DRY_RUN>>` prefix.